pecheylauren02/mp5_posh_portables/TESTING.md

 ### Python Linting

-I ran the app.py code through [https://pep8ci.herokuapp.com/](https://pep8ci.herokuapp.com/) to check the Syntax.
+I ran the app.py code through [Code Institute's Python Lintor](https://pep8ci.herokuapp.com/) to check the Syntax.
 GitPod also has a built in Python Linter which was used throughout the development process (see below).
 All code passed the validation tests.
 For full results see the dropdowns below.

 <details><summary>Python Results Table</summary></details>
 <details><summary>Python Results Table</summary>